 Amitriptyline also reduces the amount of deep, slow-wave sleep (SWS), also referred to as ‘deep sleep’.
 During SWS our bodies are in housekeeping mode: our muscles repair themselves and new tissue is grown.

-This type of sleep is therefore considered physically restorative but it’s also important for the consolidation of memories.
-Inadequate SWS sleep can leave you feeling fatigued in the short-term and can lead to serious illness in the long-term.
+This type of sleep is considered key to restoring our bodies physically but it’s also important for the consolidation of memories.
+Not getting enough SWS sleep can leave you feeling fatigued in the short-term and can lead to serious illness in the long-term.

-There are no published studies on the efficacy of low-dose amitriptyline in insomnia either.1 Yet this drug remains highly prescribed by GPs as a safer alternative to traditional sleeping tablets.
+There are no published studies on the effectiveness of low-dose amitriptyline in insomnia either.1 Yet this drug remains highly prescribed by GPs as a safer alternative to traditional sleeping tablets.

 Taking a prescribed sleep aid such as amitriptyline will not help to get to the root cause of a sleep disorder like insomnia.
 It will only mask the problem and can even make it worse.